ihmeuw/vivarium/docs/source/concepts/population.rst

 ------------------------------

-We will put off discussing how simulants are made and first talk about how simulant state is viewed and updated.
-The mechanism of viewing and updating state is the PopulationView.
+We will put off discussing how simulants are made and first talk about how simulant state is viewed and updated because the underlying mechanism is the same.
+The population manager interface provides a function for generating PopulationView objects that can be used to retrieve and update state information for simulants.
+A population view is rigidly controlled.
+It is instantiated with a set of columns that dictate what data is retrieved, and only that data can be updated.
+The only exception to this is when simulants are being created.

-It provides access to the state table through controlled "views"
+Population views optionall

 Creating Simulants
 -------------------